 The Graduate Student Admissions page contains instructions for each step of the application process.

-Master of Public Health (MPH) with a concentration in Environmental and Occupational Health.
+Master of Public Health (MPH) with an option in Environmental and Occupational Health.

 Applicants who are successfully admitted to the EOH MPH program without any previous college-level biology or chemistry will be accepted provisionally.
 This means they will be required to take a minimum of one term college level general chemistry and one term of college level biology.
 They can take these courses from any college or community college either before they enter the program or during the first year of the program.